 The type used in the Skywater 130nm process is doped to become p-type.

-I found these great videos about the birth of the Japanese semiconductor industry.
+And these great videos are about the birth of the Japanese semiconductor industry.
 Jump to about 12 minutes in to see

 how they pull the silicon ingot out of the molten material.